Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 This is 1.40 release of jk_botti, by Jussi Kivilinna <jussi.kivilinna@mbnet.fi>
 You are free to use code for any of your needs.

-Credits:
- * Based on HPB bot 4.0 by botman.
- * Uses BotAim code by Pierre-Marie Baty.
- * Uses code from GraveBot by Caleb 'Ghoul' Delnay. (part of goal selection system, longjumping)
+jk_botti is computer gamer for multiplayer mode of Half-Life (HLDM) and has strong support for various submods of HLDM, modifications that change game on serverside but doesn't require client modifications.

-This bot aims to:
+jk_botti aims to:
- * Lower CPU usage compared to HPB_bot.
+ * Lower CPU usage compared to other HLDM bots.
- * Be more interesting opponent than other bots found there (try it)
+ * Be more interesting opponent than other bots found there
     * More humanlike aiming, hard to keep track on target making movement changes
     * More random combat movement, random jumping, better strafing
     * Hear player footsteps/firing weapons